mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - At some point, describe our team workflow on the wiki

 # Complete

+## 2023-07-17
+- **Management & administration**
+  - Confirmed 1Password renewal, signed up for [open source program](https://github.com/1Password/1password-teams-open-source/pull/789)

 ## 2023-07-14
 *Partial day, sick*

 - **Management & administration**
   - Caught up on email and chat, some follow ups
   - 1Password cleanup and followup
 - **Fundraising**
   - How to Raise Money workshop session